An equation is quadratic if and only if it can be written in the following form:

 \[ x_1 \cdot x_2 = \frac{c}{a} \]

-In summary, the roots \( x_1 \) and \( x_2 \) are related to the coefficients \( a \), \( b \), and \( c \) through these two simple relations: the sum of the roots is \( \displaystyle -\frac{b}{a} \) and the product of the roots is \( \displaystyle \frac{c}{a} \).
-These properties are fundamental and allow us to deduce important information about the roots without directly calculating them.
+In summary, the roots \( x_1 \) and \( x_2 \) are related to the coefficients \( a \), \( b \) and \( c \) through these two simple relationships: the sum of the roots is \( \displaystyle -\frac{b}{a} \) and the product of the roots is \( \displaystyle \frac{c}{a} \).
+These properties are fundamental and allow us to deduce important information about the roots without calculating them directly.

 Solved Exercises

-Exercise 1.
+Example 1.
 Solve the quadratic equation \( x^2 - 3x - 5 = 0 \).

 Solution.
 To solve it, we use the following formula: